-The world’s population reached 8 billion as of November 2022, and it continues to grow — about 140 people are born every minute.
-Which regions have the fastest population growth, and where do the most people live?
-We found out and compiled the top 10 most populous countries and cities.
+In November 2022, the world’s population had already reached 8 billion, and it continues to grow — approximately 140 people are born every minute.
+Where are population growth rates most significant, and where do the most people live?
+We’ve analyzed the latest data and compiled a top 10 list of the most populous countries and cities.

 Top 10 Most Populous Countries in the World